Alexander

 According to the 1881 census,

-Alexander G. was now married, to a Belgian named Maria Charlotte.
+Alexander G. is now married, to a Belgian named Maria Charlotte.
 They had

 one Lady's Maid and living/visiting The Grand Hotel in The Strand. |